Role guide

 Interpreting your blocks requires combining what you did with what happened the next morning.

-You blocked Player X and nobody died: Either you blocked the decisive Mafia voter (stopping the kill), the Doctor independently saved the target, or both happened simultaneously.
-If this result repeats when you block the same player, the Mafia explanation becomes much more likely.
+You blocked Player X and nobody was taken out: Either you blocked the decisive Werewolf voter (stopping the night action), the Doctor independently saved the target, or both happened simultaneously.
+If this result repeats when you block the same player, the Werewolf explanation becomes much more likely.

-You blocked Player X and someone died normally: Player X is probably not the critical Mafia killer — or the Mafia team is large enough that your block didn't matter.
+You blocked Player X and someone was lost anyway: Player X is probably not the critical Werewolf member — or the Werewolf team is large enough that your block didn't matter.
 Consider switching targets.
-Player X might be a Citizen, the Doctor, or a non-essential Mafia member.
+Player X might be a Villager, the Doctor, or a non-essential Werewolf member.

-You blocked Player X and two people died: If a Maniac is in play, your block didn't affect either kill.
-Or you blocked a Citizen and both the Mafia and Maniac kills went through as usual.
+You blocked Player X and two people were lost: If a Maniac is in play, your block didn't affect either night action.
+Or you blocked a Villager and both the Werewolf and Maniac eliminations went through as usual.

 The key is multiple data points.
 One night means nothing on its own.
 Three nights of consistent results tell a story.